amharrison/jactr-tutorials/org.jactr.tutorial.unit1/README.md

-   and you are busy computing the sum of the tens digits and the carry is 1 and the sum of the tens digits has been retrieved THEN set the carry to nil and request a retrieval of one plus that sum.
+   and you are busy computing the sum of the tens digits and the carry is 1 and the sum of the tens digits has been retrieved THEN set the carry to null and request a retrieval of one plus that sum.

 ```